mapbender/mapbender-documentation/en/book/quickstart.rst

   ================================================================================
  You also can create a new application by copying an existing application.
 Go t  o :menuselection:`Application Management --> Rename/copy application`, choose the application you want to copy and define a name for the new application.
 This functionality not only copies the application, it also copies the services of the application and the user/groups (optional).
 That means that the new application already has map services and the user and groups which have access to the copied application will have access to the new application too.

 Delete an application
 ================================================================================
-You can delete an application from the :menuselection:`Applications` with the Button Delete.
-Only the application is deleted, not the services which were part of the application.
+You can delete an application from the menu item :menuselection:`Applications` with the x-Button.
-You are not allowed to delete applications which also belong to other users.

 ..
   NOT IMPLEMENTED YET